 - The Power of Friendship: Not really of the magical variety, but friendship and teamwork are always important themes.

-- Rags to Royalty: Both played straight and inverted.
+- Rags to Royalty: Often both played straight and inverted.

 - Sadist Teacher turned Stern Teacher: Olana